AI Set for Escalating Role in EW Conflicts

 2020-12-31 | 5 min read

 Until 10 or so years ago, US military leaders operated on the assumption that most adversaries would solely use traditional combat methods.
 Such attacks are conducted warfighter to warfighter or even ship to ship or plane to plane.
 Military strategies generally did not include electronic warfare (EW) threats, such as jamming the adversary’s communications or pinpointing their location for a successful attack.
 As technology became more available and affordable, however, adversaries small to large gained EW capabilities.
-Now, these threats grow more sophisticated and unpredictable, based largely on their use of artificial intelligence (AI) and machine learning.
+Now, these threats grow more sophisticated and unpredictable, based largely on their ability to "learn" and adapt.

 This evolution occurs without the need for human interaction, as the computer decides how to alter behaviors.
 When tested or engaged, these threat systems learn from that experience.
 They modify their future behavior as a result, which means the computer decides the next steps.
 Due to the system’s unpredictable behavior, even the people responsible for the system cannot foretell its exact behavior.

 As threat systems advance with machine learning technology, they will adapt and alter their behavior or course of action at an increasingly rapid rate.
 If a radar is trying to track a jet, for example, the adversary’s countermeasures may stop it from succeeding.
 Using machine learning, that radar would repeatedly try new approaches in an effort to achieve success.
 Today’s machines possess intelligence that is an order of magnitude higher than a human expert in EW, as they learn from data that continues to aggregate.

 Cognitive Vs. Adaptive